 Welcome back to the French Moments blog!
 As this is not the first time you are here, you may be interested in downloading the guide "20 Amazing Offbeat Places in Paris".
 Click here to get your free copy now!

 One part I love about my job is to show people the beautiful parts of Paris.
 Lately a friendly Australian couple from Adelaide asked me to be their guide for an April Walking Tour in Montmartre.
 We strolled up to the Sacré-Cœur in Montmartre (actually cheated a little bit by taking the funicular!) to catch a stunning view of Paris.

 From all the walking tours I organise in Paris, the one on the hill of Montmartre is by far the most popular.
 Once passed the busy and touristy parts of Montmartre around the Sacré-Cœur, the little-known and quieter streets and alleys of the village unfolded to us.
 The following photos were taken on a week day in the morning – the best time to discover this area of Paris when throngs of tourists have not turned up yet!

 Pierre is a French/Australian who is passionate about France and its culture.
 He grew up in France and Germany and has also lived in Australia and England.
-In 2014 he moved back to Europe from Sydney with his wife and daughter to be closer to their families and to France.
-He has a background teaching French and holds a Master of Translating and Interpreting English-French with the degree of Master of International Relations and a degree of Economics and Management.
+He has a background teaching French, Economics and Current Affairs, and holds a Master of Translating and Interpreting English-French with the degree of Master of International Relations, and a degree of Economics and Management.
 Pierre is the author of the Discovery Course on the Secrets of the Eiffel Tower and the Christmas book "Voyage au Pays de Noël".